marisalieb/outfit-oracle/README.md

 - primary colours can only be combined with primary colours
 - secondary and neutral colours (like on a classic colour wheel) can be combined amongst themseleves

+#

-based on these rules the items will be paired or grouped together
+Based on these rules the items will be paired or grouped together

-these items are supposed to represent a range of clothing items so a loose, upper garment could be a jumper or a tight lower garment could be a pair of trousers etc
+These items are supposed to represent a range of clothing items, so a loose, upper garment could be a jumper; or a tight lower garment could be a pair of trousers etc